runtimeverification/mir-semantics/kmir/k-src/mir-assert.md

                     | "attempt to compute " Operand " % " Operand ", which would overflow"
                     | "attempt to shift right by " Operand ", which would overflow"
                     | "attempt to shift left by " Operand ", which would overflow"
-                    | "misaligned pointer dereference: address must be a multiple of " Operand " but is " Operand
-  syntax ResumedAfterReturn ::= "generator resumed after completion"
+  syntax MisalignedPointerDereference ::= "misaligned pointer dereference: address must be a multiple of " Operand " but is " Operand syntax ResumedAfterReturn ::= "generator resumed after completion"
                               | "`async fn` resumed after completion"
   syntax ResumedAfterPanic ::= "generator resumed after panicking"